Jongyeong/vision0966/README.md

   # Used things.<br>
-  Python27(Pycharm), Flask, Google Cloud vision, Google Cloud Platform, Twitter, jQuery
+  Python27(Pycharm), Flask, Google Cloud vision, Google Cloud Platform, Twitter, jQuery <br>

+  <b> All html files have to be in 'templates' folder which locates same folder of main code.</b>